mefranklin6/HomeAssistant_RTI_Remote/README.md

 ![strformat](https://github.com/mefranklin6/HomeAssistant_RTI_Remote/assets/125914321/1cf8de5c-217d-4517-9431-c0192f1bea9c)

 The RTI driver does not like periods so `light.kitchen_main_lights` entity ID gets converted to `light_kitchen_main_lights` string before being sent.
-You can simply have a `State Changed` node listening in Node Red like I have for lights, or you can fire "rti_sync" events in Pyscript that get picked up by the Pyscript event listener node as such:
+You can simply have a `State Changed` node listening in Node Red like I have for lights, or you can fire "rti_sync" events in Pyscript that get picked up by the  event listener node as such:

 ```python
 @state_trigger(LIVINGROOM_FAN)